 Usability vs functionality – what is the difference between them in the context of user experience?
 In this post, we will try to introduce these two (often confused with each other) terms, as well as show their similarities and differences.
-We will also provide some tips on how to take care of the practicality and functionality of a website.
+We will also provide some tips on how to take care of the website functionality.
 Read the article to learn them!

 Usability vs functionality in UX – table of contents: